Student Parking Policies and Procedures

 3. If there are any remaining student parking permits available after 12th graders are allotted permits, students in the 11th grade will be issued a student parking permit through a lottery.

 A small number of students who do not have a first-period class and are not selected by lottery may be eligible for a parking permit without an assigned parking space.
 Students with an unassigned parking space permit will be allowed to park in assigned parking spaces when students with a parking permit are absent from school.
-Unassigned parking permit holders must agree to park after 9:00 am on Mondays, Tuesdays, and Thursdays.
+Unassigned parking permit holders must agree to park after 9:00 am on Mondays, Wednesdays, and Fridays.

 To ensure the safety of all students and our community members, students with a parking permit will not be allowed to drive off campus during lunch.

 Student Parking Permits

 Student Parking on campus is a privilege and requires compliance with all parking and traffic regulations.
 Students who drive to school are required to display a current RHS student parking permit and must park in their assigned parking space.
 The parking permit must be placed facing outward on the rear windshield, lower left.
 It is the responsibility of the driver to ensure that the permit is visible from the outside.
 Student parking permits are issued for the sole use of the recipient and may not be sold or given to another student, staff or visitor.

 All student permit holders must park in their assigned parking space.
 Student drivers may not park in staff, visitor, red zones (fire lanes) or parking spaces designated for disabled drivers.
 Students who fail to properly display a student parking permit or who park in a parking space other than their assigned parking space may be issued a citation by the CMPA and/or face school consequences.